Communicating through ChurchSuite

 Clicking on any email address on a person's profile within ChurchSuite will open your default email application on your device and populate a new email message with the person's email address.
 From there you can take advantage of the formatting or styling options included in the email application.

-Note: The recipient's email address is populated to the "To" field.
+Note: The recipient's email address is populated in the "To" field.
 If you are emailing multiple people in the same message, you may prefer to cut and paste the addresses into the "Bcc field" to maintain recipient privacy.
 Note also that communications sent from outside of ChurchSuite will not respect communication options.

 2. By using the "Send via email application" tool